Kings Heath: Sport and leisure

 Kings Heath Stadium was a greyhound track that existed from 1927 until its closure in 1971.
 The site was first developed in 1923 at Alcester Lane's End on the southern outskirts of Kings Heath as the venue for the annual Kings Heath Horse Show.
 The ground was converted to include a greyhound track and the first race took place on 21 May 1927.
 After the Horse Show moved elsewhere in the 1960s, the ground was exclusively used for greyhound racing until being permanently closed in 1971.
 The land was eventually sold for housing development.

 An 18-hole golf course opened in 1926 just to the south of the race track along the Alcester Road.
 This is also the site of the modern Cocks Moors Woods sports and leisure centre, the largest of its kind in south Birmingham.

 Kings Heath Baths was an indoor facility on Institute Road that first opened on 15 August 1923.
 For many years, the swimming pool was drained and floored over during the winter so it could be used as a dance hall, with additional badminton courts also provided.
 The baths closed in 1987 and the building was subsequently demolished.

 The Kingsway Cinema opened on High Street in March 1925 and remained open for more than fifty years until its closure in May 1980.
 The cinema was later converted into a bingo hall, first run by Essoldo Bingo, then Gala Bingo, but eventually closed in 2007.
 The building was largely destroyed by a fire on 17 September 2011.
 It was auctioned off in 2016 to a local building development company and demolition work was carried out at the rear of the building in early 2018.
-The Grade A locally listed facade at the front was largely unaffected by the 2011 fire and the redevelopment plans include restoring this to its former glory.
+The Grade A locally listed facade at the front was largely unaffected by the 2011 fire and the redevelopment plans include restoring this to its former state.

+Governance

+Kings Heath lies in the ward of Brandwood and Kings Heath, and is represented by two Green Party councillors on Birmingham City Council, Jordan Phillip and Hamzah Sheikh, both elected in 2026.

+Kings Heath is in the parliamentary constituency of Birmingham Hall Green and Moseley, represented by Labour MP Tahir Ali.